How is the writing of insurance contracts regulated in your jurisdiction?

 How rigorous is the supervisory and enforcement environment?
 What are the key areas of its focus?

-Enforcement of insurance laws and regulations by insurance regulatory authorities is robust across the US states, although it varies depending on the state in which any infraction takes place as well as other factors including the nature, severity, and scope of the infraction and the harm that it causes.
+Enforcement of insurance laws and regulations by insurance regulatory authorities is robust across the US states, although it varies depending on the state in which any infraction takes place as well as other factors, including the nature, severity, and scope of the infraction and the harm that it causes.
 Regulators have a broad array of enforcement actions that they may take in response to violations of their states’ laws, including monetary penalties, the suspension or revocation of licenses, issuance of cease and desist orders, and criminal prosecution for certain violations.
 State insurance regulators have broad powers to examine and investigate licensed persons and entities as well as to pursue actions against unlicensed parties.

-The key areas of focus for enforcement of insurance laws and regulations vary including based on specific issues of concern due to public policy and consumer considerations at any given time.
+The key areas of focus for enforcement of insurance laws and regulations vary, including based on specific issues of concern due to public policy and consumer considerations at any given time.
 However, as a general matter, the states’ insurance regulators seek to enforce all applicable insurance laws and regulations.

 How is the solvency of insurers (and reinsurers where relevant) supervised?

 Insurers in the US are subject to a broad range of capital and surplus requirements as well as financial solvency regulation.
-In addition to minimum capital and surplus requirements, insurers are subject to risk-based capital (“RBC”) requirements, which take into account various risk factors such as credit, asset, underwriting, and other risks (e.g., interest rate risk).
+In addition to minimum capital and surplus requirements, most types of insurers are subject to risk-based capital (“RBC”) requirements, which take into account various risk factors such as credit, asset, underwriting, and other risks (e.g., interest rate risk).
 The RBC rules require an insurer with a higher amount of risk to hold a higher amount of capital.

 States monitor insurers’ solvency in various ways.
 Among the primary monitoring tools is the requirement that insurers file quarterly and annual financial statements with state insurance departments that include substantial details regarding insurers’ assets, investments, liabilities, and income.
 Other tools include the mandatory submission by insurers to annual audits by independent certified public accountants and periodic examinations by state regulators.